john-D-Fly/website/content/en/docs/get-started/bare-metal.md

 type: docs
 weight: 103
 ---
-- These scripts aid in setting up your current ADS-B receiver to feed [adsb.lol](https://adsb.lol)
+- These scripts aid in setting up your current ADS-B receiver to feed [decentrafly.org](https://decentrafly.org)
 - They will not disrupt any existing feed clients already present

 ## 1: Find coordinates / elevation:

 <https://www.freemaptools.com/elevation-finder.htm>

-## 2: Install the adsblol feed client
+## 2: Install the decentrafly feed client

 ```
-curl -L -o /tmp/lol-feed.sh https://adsb.lol/feed.sh
+curl -L -o /tmp/lol-feed.sh https://decentrafly.org/feed.sh
 sudo bash /tmp/lol-feed.sh
 ```

 ## 3: Check if your feed is working

 That one's easy!
-Just go to <https://adsb.lol> and you should show as feeding.
+Just go to <https://decentrafly.org> and you should show as feeding.

 ### Optional: local interface for your data http://192.168.X.XX/adsblol